Soriarag/Networks/README.md

 # Networks
+Implementation of decentralized private peer to peer network optimizer The python enviroment for socket programming is set using the folllowing commands in Linux :

 In UDP, the client does not form a connection with the server like in TCP and instead just sends a datagram.
 Similarly, the server need not accept a connection and just waits for datagrams to arrive.
 Datagrams upon arrival contain the address of sender which the server uses to send data to the correct client.